anders-jacobson/test-ai/TASKS.md

   - [ ] Test: Add new borrower with all fields
   - [ ] Test: Search and autocomplete works
   - [ ] Test: CSV import processes correctly
+  - [ ] **Business Rule (to implement): A borrower should only exist if they have at least one key (LendingRecord).
+When the last key is removed from a borrower, the borrower should also be deleted.
+This must be enforced in application logic, not at the database schema level.**

 - [ ] **Key lending workflow implementation**